-According to the 1951 Refugee Convention, a refugee is someone who is living outside of one’s country in fear of being persecuted on the basis of race, religion, nationality, social or political affiliation and is unable to return home.
-The Government Of Japan issues refugee status to those people who live in constant fear on the basis of humanitarian grounds.
+According to the 1951 Refugee Convention, a refugee is someone who is living outside of one’s home country in fear of being persecuted on the basis of their race, religion, nationality, or social or political affiliation and is unable to return home.
+This can happen for a number of reasons, such as war, and regular people have to pack up and flee their homes, leaving everything behind.
+The government of Japan issues refugee status to those people who live in constant fear on the basis of humanitarian grounds.
 Here are some things you need to know about the refugee policy of Japan.

-A refugee in Japan can enjoy benefits including healthcare, education and is allowed to work and stay for a long term.
-The requirements for Permanent Residence are also relaxed for refugees.
+A refugee in Japan can enjoy benefits including healthcare and education and is allowed to work and stay long term.
+The requirements for permanent residence are also relaxed for refugees.
 He or she will not be sent back to his or her home country or to a country of risk.
 However, the refugee is expected to have a rightful residence and is not violating any rules by providing false information or overstaying without proper residence status.
-It takes about 6 months for gaining refugee status after application.
-Here is the procedure for obtaining asylum:
+It takes about six months to gain refugee status after the application made.
+Here is the procedure for obtaining asylum.

 1. The application for refugee status should be made within six months of your landing in Japan.
-It’s better to file the application within the residence duration granted to you.
+It’s better to file the application within the residence duration granted to you as soon as you possibly can.
 You can request for an extension of stay in case your application is taking too long.

-2. Then, after your application is accepted, you have to face a one on one interview with a Refugee Inquirer from the Immigration Bureau once or in some cases, several times.
-You should not bring friends or lawyers to the interview.
+2. Then, after your application is accepted, you have to face a one-on-one interview with a refugee inquirer from the Immigration Bureau once or in some cases, several times.
+You should not bring friends or lawyers to the interview, and of course be as honest as you can when presented with questions.
 You are requested to give a signature at the end of each interview.

 3. If your application is rejected, you can appeal to Ministry of Justice by filing an appeal application.
-You should appeal within 7 days of your application result.
+You should appeal within seven days of your application result.

-4. Then, you can request for an another interview of oral hearing with Refugee Examination Counselors.
+4. Then, you can request for another interview of oral hearing with refugee examination counselors.
 The hearing might last for two hours and is usually done only once.
 After the hearing, you will be notified about the decision.

-A refugee should have a ‘Proof of Persecution’ in order to be recognized by Immigration Bureau.
+A refugee should have a “proof of persecution” in order to be recognized by the Immigration Bureau as a refugee.
 Unstable reasons like vague freedom of expression violations cannot be taken into account.
 A solid threat of violence or danger should be present in the case.
-Attacks on you or your family, arrests, disappearance, confiscation of property, deprivation of employment and education, torture, ethnic cleansing, forced conversion etc usually stand as valid cases.
+Attacks on you or your family, arrests, disappearance, confiscation of property, deprivation of employment and education, torture, ethnic cleansing, forced conversion, and so on can usually stand as examples of valid cases.
 The more evidence the refugee has, the more likely it is that he or she can be recognized.

 4. Sri Lanka